Jared-Glenn/Camelot_The_Resistance/README.md

 Some characters have an innate advantage in this respect, with more opportunities to gain points.
 Of course they also have more opportunities to lose points, which is more of a disadvantage.

 ### Factions
 There are two main factions in the game: the Forces of Arthur (Good) and the Minions of Mordred (Evil).
-Only one faction can win the Quests portion of the game, which is the main conflict of the game.
+Only one faction can win the Quests portion of the game, which is the main conflict of the game and provides the most points.

 #### Arthur's Court (Good)
 Arthur's Court is considered the "Good" side of the major conflict.
 All members of the Good faction earn 3 Victory Points if, at the end of the game, at least three quests succeed.